learn-co-students/nyc-web-062220/01-intro-enumerables/README.md

 - Data Types

 - Integer
+    - 1
 - Float
 - Boolean
 - String
 - Symbol
 - Array
+- if order is important
+- if I want a list

 - Hash
+{name: "MJ", rebounds: 2}
+{name: "Pippen", rebounds: 20}
+- I need to keep all of the data associated with the same thing

 - Methods